 We were running late, and she had a Mariners game to get to, so we had to cut our charming conversation short.
 We finally found the perfect gift, and away we went.

-Later I did some research.
+Later I did some research into bible journaling.
 Sure enough!
 She’s totally right about Pinterest being on fire.
 And!
 Now this, I did kinda get excited about: you can buy any one of a number of different translations of wide-margin note-taking bibles, NIV, KJV, and ones that must be new since my seminary days, because I didn’t recognize those particular collections of letters.
 (More of an NRSV girl, myself.)

 Becca later told me that the company Illustrated Faith has figured out how to profit from the pimp-your-bible trend.
 “It’s kind of impressive and terrifying at the same time.”